Sakae Takahashi (footballer)

 Sakae Takahashi (高橋 栄, Takahashi Sakae) was a Japanese football player.
 He played for Japan national team.

 Club career

-Takahashi played for Osaka SC many Japan national team players Yoshimatsu Oyama, Toshio Miyaji, Uichiro Hatta and Kiyonosuke Marutani were playing in those days.
+Takahashi played for Osaka SC where many Japan national team players like Yoshimatsu Oyama, Toshio Miyaji, Uichiro Hatta and Kiyonosuke Marutani were playing in those days.

 National team career

-In May 1925, Takahashi was selected Japan national team for 1925 Far Eastern Championship Games in Manila.
-At this competition, on May 20, he debuted against Republic of China.
-But Japan lost in this match (0-2).
+In May 1925, Takahashi was selected for the Japan national team for the 1925 Far Eastern Championship Games in Manila.
+At this competition, on May 20, he debuted against Republic of China, but Japan lost in the match (0-2).